• Skip to primary navigation

 Ingredient notes:

-• Gluten free flour blend (I have used several brands including Bob's Red Mill, Authentic Foods, King Arthur, and Pamela's blends for this donut recipe.
+• Gluten free flour blend (I have used several brands, including Bob’s Red Mill, Authentic Foods, King Arthur, and Pamela’s blends for this donut recipe.
 Make sure the blend you use has Xanthan gum, otherwise add 1 teaspoon.)

 • Almond flour.
 I like almond flour better than almond meal because it is ground more finely.
-My favorite brands are Anthony's and Honeyville.
-Costco often carries a good almond flour, but I haven't seen it in our store lately.
+My favorite brands are Anthony’s and Honeyville.
+Costco often carries almond flour, but I haven’t seen it in our store lately.

 • Molasses - you can use regular or blackstrap molasses